Running 4-20mA Loops over Long Distances

 - Select an alternative 4-20mA transmitter with a higher rated loop impedance.

-ADM Instrument Engineering can help you select suitable instruments and transmitters for use in 4-20mA loops being used over long distances.
-Give us a call on 1300 236 467 and speak to a member of our expert team.
+Please do not hesitate to contact ADM Instrument Engineering if you would like help with selecting suitable instruments and transmitters for use in 4-20mA loops being used over long distances.

 WAS THIS INFORMATION USEFUL?

 Why not share it with you industry peers on LinkedIn?
 Simply click on the blue LinkedIn share icon below.